PhaedrusTheGreek/nagioscheckbeat/README.md

 ## Template

-In NagiosCheckBeat 0.6.0, we have updated to the newest version of libbeat, and the template now installs itself.
+As of NagiosCheckBeat 0.6.0, we have updated to the newest version of libbeat, and the template now installs itself.

 ## Configuration
 ```